-That seems to have a life of its own.
-Sometimes it can pop out of nowhere and bloom when totally unexpected, and yet it's incredibly connected to our underlying feelings, our moods, and what's going on in our lives.
+It seems to have a life of its own.
+Sometimes it can jump out of nowhere and blossom when it's totally unexpected, and yet it's incredibly connected to our underlying feeling, our moods, and what's going on in our lives.

-I like my burin engravings and etchings.
-There is a lot of work in the process, which in itself has many steps, and that type of engraving requires a certain detail and care, you have to accept that it is a slow process.
-It is very different from painting and direct drawing.
-I guess it makes me challenge my own impatience, and I find the final pieces very rewarding when done successfully.
+I like my engravings and etchings.
+There is a lot of work in the process, which itself has many steps, and that type of engraving requires a certain amount of thoroughness and care, you have to accept that it is a slow process.
+It is very different from direct painting and drawing.
+I guess it makes me brave my own impatience, and I find the final pieces very rewarding when done successfully.

 Who inspires or influences you when creating?

 More than who, I prefer to say where, what and how.
-More than an individual in particular, my inspiration comes from experiences (a lot from my travels) the things I see, the ideas I get from people and the way they live.
-I also get creatively inspired by reading, it doesn't have to be fiction, it can also be essays, biographies, poetry, theory ...
-Sometimes a single sentence or a paragraph comes up with a visual idea or a story to develop from it.
+More than from a particular individual, my inspiration comes from experiences (a lot from my travels) the things I see, the insights I get from people and the way they live.
+I am also creatively inspired by reading, it doesn't have to be fiction, it can also be essays, biographies, poetry, theory...
+Sometimes a single sentence or paragraph comes up with a visual idea or a story to develop from it.

 Do you have a new project or idea in hand?